bpd-d/bpd-toolkit/README.md

 * V - returned type
 * callback - callback to execute
 * timeout - optional - if set then each execution gets delayed by this value

+## Switch

+**smartSwitch** is used to evaluate value based on input argument and list of condition callbacks passed in options.
+Condition is a callback that returns value, promise or function (which returns value at the end) - if callback returns undefined it means condition did not pass.

+Options:
+* conditions - list of condition callbacks
+* multi - conditions check loop goes to the end instead breaking on first match
+* default - default value returned when no condition passed

+## Queue

+** **